-The test holes were advanced using a locally subcontracted excavator under the full-time supervision of EXP geotechnical staff.
+The test holes were advanced using an excavator provided by the client under the full-time supervision of EXP geotechnical staff.

 During the excavation, the stratigraphy in the test pits were examined and logged in the field by EXP geotechnical personnel.
 Short-term groundwater level observations within the open test pits are recorded on the test pit summary attached.